-Circuit Breakers: Circuit breakers protect the circuit by creating an open just like a fuse would.
-The difference is that some circuit breakers can be reset and then placed back into service.
-Many circuits contain self-resetting breakers.
-These breakers use a heat element that bends and creates an open until it cools.
-When the circuit breaker cools, its contacts reset and complete the circuit again.
+Circuit breakers protect the circuit by creating an open when a circuit overload occurs.
+The difference is that many circuit breakers can be reset and returned to service.
+Self-resetting breakers use a heating element that bends and creates an open until it cools, straightens, and completes the circuit again.